greenbone/gvm-tools/docs/scripting.rst

 done with the help of a script.

 Starting point is the IP address of the new suspected system.
-For this IP address a target needs to be created in the :term:`GSM`.
+For this IP address, a target needs to be created in the :term:`GSM`.
-If the IP address is saved in the environment variable :envvar:`IPADDRESS` by the IDS the respective target can be created with the following command:
+If the IP address is saved in the environment variable :envvar:`IPADDRESS` by the IDS, the respective target can be created with the following command:

 .. code-block:: shell